napengam/phpWebSocketServer/server/README.md

 ## runSocketServer.php

-Example:
+First create an instance of the server

+Next registers the application
+- `resourceDefault.php`
+- `resourceWeb.php`
+-`resourcePHP.php`

+with the server.

-Registers the application  `resourceDefault.php` and `resourceWeb.php` and `resourcePHP.php` with the server then starts the server.
+Next starts the server.

 On a shell on Linux  just start it, with logging to console, like: